 If you do not feel like figuring out how to forward ports manually, we have a simple software solution called PFConfig that can forward your ports for you automatically.
 We offer complete support for our product and will help you get your ports forwarded.

-If you do not see the program you are forwarding ports for, be sure to visit our Default Guide for this router
+the program you are forwarding ports for, be sure to visit our Default Guide for this router